pramnora/Powershell/README.md

 echo $testVar1
 write $testVar2

+...each of the above is equivalent; meaning, both 'echo/write' are, in fact, aliases for cmdlet: Write-Output.

 **NOTE**: You do not need to using any 'echo/write' prefix in order to view a variables value;
 instead, just simply typing in the variable name all by itself...with a prefix dollar sign: $...;
 will, automatically, output that variables value.
 Eg.